 - A copy of the signed Purchase and Sales Agreement

 Your lender may require more documents, depending on your circumstances and the type of mortgage for which you’re applying.
 You can expect your lender to ask you details about your employment and financial history.
-With your permission, your lender will also run your Glossary Term: credit report as part of the process.
+With your permission, your lender will also run your credit report as part of the process.

-Because a mortgage is such an important financial commitment, be sure to take your time and carefully fill out the application as completely and accurately as possible.
+Be sure to take your time and carefully fill out the application as completely and accurately as possible.
 Not disclosing credit problems up-front or holding back requested documents will only delay the process and potentially prevent approval of the mortgage, so it’s to your benefit to fully disclose everything about your finances.

-A rate lock, also known as a “rate commitment,” is your lender’s assurance that the interest rate and Glossary Term: discount points are guaranteed until the rate lock expiration date.
+A rate lock, also known as a “rate commitment,” is your lender’s assurance that the interest rate and discount points are guaranteed until the rate lock expiration date.
 The lender will provide the terms of the rate lock to you in writing, including the agreed-upon interest rate, the length of the lock, and any discount points you choose to pay.